Cupola, the best view ever from space!

 International Space Station: the future is already here

 27,700 kilometers per hour, 15 orbits per day, altitude 400 km, over 400 metric tons, as large as a football field, more than 1,200 cubic meters of habitable space… These eloquent figures provide just a hint of the reality of the most complex construction ever seen in space.

 Thanks to a suite of sophisticated instruments, the Space Station allows scientists to work in microgravity, to conduct medical, physical, biological research, to develop new materials and test technologies.

 The ISS holds a special place in the hearts of Thales Alenia Space’s engineers.
 The company has provided fully half of the pressurized volume on the ISS, including Nodes 2 and 3, the Leonardo Permanent Multipurpose Module (PMM), the Multipurpose Logistics Modules (MPLM) and the Cupola, the Columbus lab structure, and the cargo modules for the ATV resupply vessels.
-Thales Alenia Space also builds, on behalf of Orbital ATK, the pressurized cargo modules (PCM) for the Cygnus resupply vessels.
-Another Cygnus will be launched in the coming weeks!
-Stay tuned…
+Thales Alenia Space also builds, on behalf of Northrop Grumman, the pressurized cargo modules (PCM) for the Cygnus resupply vessels.

 Copyrights for the 2 photos of La Cupola: © ESA/NASA